ericwq/aprilsh/README.md

 - [open-ssh](https://www.openssh.com/) is a must requirement, sshd is required to perform user authentication.
 - [locale support](https://git.adelielinux.org/adelie/musl-locales/-/wikis/home) is a must requirement.
 - [ncurses and terminfo](https://invisible-island.net/ncurses/) is a must requirement.
-- [systmd](https://systemd.io/) is reuired by redhat linux family (fedora, centos, redhat).
+- [systmd](https://systemd.io/) is required by redhat linux family (fedora, centos, redhat).
 - [openrc](https://github.com/OpenRC/openrc) is required by alpine.
-- [utmps](https://skarnet.org/software/utmps/) is reuired by alpine
+- [utmps](https://skarnet.org/software/utmps/) is required by alpine
 - [logrotate](https://github.com/logrotate/logrotate) is required by alpine.

-if you perfer to build aprilsh manually, please refer to [this document](doc/install-alpine.md)
+If you prefer to build aprilsh manually, please refer to [this document](doc/install-alpine.md)

 <details>
 <summary>Alpine linux</summary>